glideroggan/dream/readme.md

 # BUGS
-- why is only the minus button on error-widget triggering resize?
+- card-details is missing dark mode
-- cancel button on loan modal on sign step is not hover styled
+- why is only the minus button on error-widget triggering resize? pressing the col buttons do nothing, until we do something with the rows buttons
-- cancel button on the signing workflow is not good in dark mode
+- ✔️cancel button on loan modal on sign step is not hover styled
-- ✔️Lets create a custom checkbox component that we can use
+- ✔️cancel button on the signing workflow is not good in dark mode
 - would be nice if forms and forms with several steps could remember their data in the inputs especially when the user is navigating back and forth
-- the transaction signing is not so nice, the style of it should improve
+- the transaction signing is not so nice, the style of it should improve The message could be clearer and better formatted
 - need toast error when failing to start a workflow
 - when there is only one choice from the search inputs, enter key should select it
-- favorite checkbox doesn't work on add payment contact
+- ✔️favorite checkbox doesn't work on add payment contact
 - need to update net worth after account and transaction changes
 - all the amounts, should be positive, and instead the type of the transaction should be the one that decides if it is showing as a negative value or not
 - the button in the bottom in financial health widget is unstyled